michel-kraemer/citeproc-java/using/building/index.md

 ---

-If you want to hack on citeproc-java (which would be much appreciated by the way) download its source code from the
+If you want to hack on citeproc-java (which would be much appreciated by the way), download its source code from the
 [GitHub repository](https://github.com/michel-kraemer/citeproc-java).
 Execute the following command to compile the library and to run the unit tests: